nbpandeti/the-sinister-six/README.md

 ![Sprint 2 Burndown](Sprint2Burndown.png)

 ## Daily Scrum
 Each day during our sessions we conducted by the Scrum Master.
 During these scrums, we asked these questions: What did we do in the last 24 hours?
 What did we do we plan to do in the next 24 hours?
-Did we have any impediments?And how do we plan on resolving them?
+Did we have any impediments?
+And how do we plan on resolving them?
 ![Sprint2 Scrum1](Sprint2ScrumLast24hrs.png)
 ![Sprint2 Scrum2](Sprint2ScrumNext24hrs.png)
 ![Sprint2 Scrum3](Sprint2ScrumImpediments.png)